Gentlemen Prefer Blondes (novel): Critical reception

-Gentlemen Prefer Blondes: The Intimate Diary of a Professional Lady became an instant success the moment it hit bookstores in November 1925 and sold out all copies on the day it was released.
-A second edition of sixty thousand copies likewise sold out within the next thirty days.
-Afterward, the novel sold on average 1,000 copies per day.
-Loos' work became the second-best selling title of 1926 in the United States, and her work outsold F. Scott Fitzgerald's The Great Gatsby, Theodore Dreiser's An American Tragedy, Ernest Hemingway's In Our Time, Ezra Pound's The Cantos, and William Faulkner's Soldier's Pay.
+Gentlemen Prefer Blondes became an instant success the moment it hit bookstores in November 1925 and sold out all copies on the day it was released.
+A second edition of 60,000 copies sold out within the next thirty days.
+Afterward, the novel sold an average of 1,000 copies per day.
+Loos' work became the second-best selling title of 1926 in the United States and outsold F. Scott Fitzgerald's The Great Gatsby, Theodore Dreiser's An American Tragedy, Ernest Hemingway's In Our Time, Ezra Pound's The Cantos, and William Faulkner's Soldiers' Pay.